Stasn13/RPS/README.md

 | Scissors        | -1,1 | 1,-1  | 0,0      | -1,1  | 1,-1   |
 | Spock           | 1,-1 | -1,1  | 1,-1     | 0,0   | -1,1   |
 | Lizard          | -1,1 | 1,-1  | -1,1     | 1,-1  | 0,0    |

+A Mixed Strategy Nash Equilibrium exists when players randomize over their strategies, making their opponent indifferent to the choice of their strategy.
+In RPSLS we can assume that players will randomize their choices leading to equal probability 1/5.